develop2arman/rust-all-in-one/workspace/borrowchecker/BORROWCHECKER.md

   > `aliasing`: Having several immutable references (&T) to the object (Rc).

   > `mutability`: Having one mutable reference (&mut T) to the object (mut Refcell).

-### Ownership
-[[Ownership]] has a particular meaning within Rust.
-An owner is able to make any changes to the data and is responsible for deleting values that it owns when it leaves scope.